Techgethr/talentpilot/client/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

-## Recent Enhancements

-### Progress Tracking
-- Real-time progress updates showing the current step in the candidate search process
-- Visual progress bar with 5 distinct steps:
-  1. Analyze requirements
-  2. Search candidates
-  3. Generate profiles
-  4. Create templates
-  5. Final summary
-- Each step is highlighted as it becomes active

-### Smart Conversation Naming
-- Conversations are automatically renamed based on job titles after the first response
-- Provides better organization and context for users

-### Conversation Completion
-- Input field is hidden after candidate delivery to indicate the search is complete
-- Shows a completion message to inform users that the process is finished

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).